winteryao7/Supplements/README.md

 3. Yao et al., EPSL, 2021

 Similar content.
-The initial submission was rejected, and I re-process the data (the results hold robust) I am interested in more insights in better understanding the interaction between large earthquakes (dynamic stress perturbation), slow slip events, and associated micro-seismicity
+The initial submission was rejected, and I re-process the data (the results hold robust).
+I am interested in more insights in better understanding the interaction between large earthquakes (dynamic stress perturbation), slow slip events, and associated micro-seismicity

+4. Yao et al., JGR, 2017